Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Chekanov--Eliashberg dg-algebras for smooth Legendrians

-In this section, we first give a brief overview of the construction of the Chekanov--Eliashberg algebra for smooth Legendrians, the wrapped Floer cohomology, and the surgery and cobordism maps.
+In this section, we first give a brief overview of the construction of the Chekanov--Eliashberg dg-algebra for smooth Legendrians, the wrapped Floer cohomology, and the surgery and cobordism maps.
 This material follows \cite{BEE12,EL17}, where details can be found.
-We then compute the cohomology of the Chekanov--Eliashberg algebra in the boundary of a surface, which finishes the proof of the surgery formula in dimension two.
+We then compute the cohomology of the Chekanov--Eliashberg dg-algebra in the boundary of a surface, which finishes the proof of the surgery formula in dimension two.